 Joy-Anne’s dedication to the organisation for over 15 years is the catalyst of her becoming a Life Member in 2017.

 Anita was an inaugural member of the Volunteering Gold Coast Board of Directors and served various capacities during her 16 years of service.
-Anita’s advocacy for community organisations ensured that there was always a voice for our clients and members.
+Anita’s advocacy for community organisations ensured that there was always a voice for our customers and members.

 As the Manager of Southern Gold Coast 60s and Better, Anita was able to shape Volunteering Gold Coast with a strong community focus ensuring we kept with our grass roots within the community.
 Her ability to be objective meant there was always a place for innovation and growth in the organisation.
 Anita served until 2013 when she retired.